Hardwood Flooring Room Inspiration Guide

 The kitchen is the busiest room in the house, whether you’re cooking for one or serving meals up family style.
 It’s the place for socializing, pet bowls, spilled milk and dropped dishes.
 Kitchen floors have to work hard and look good doing it.
 And if you have an open floor plan, you’re looking for something that ties kitchen, dining and living rooms together and meets each space’s style standards.

-Both solid and engineered hardwood are great choices, so long as you follow hardwood floor care recommendations.
-Want the highest level of water resistance in a hardwood?
+Both solid hardwood and engineered hardwood floors are great choices, so long as you follow hardwood floor care recommendations.
+Want the highest level of water resistance in a hardwood floor?
 Try Bruce Hydropel, our waterproof 100% hardwood flooring that also resists scratches, stain and wear for a lifetime of beauty.